 In June 2015, a peace agreement was signed between the two major armed coalitions and the government.
-Since then, authorities have gradually returned to the north, providing basic services in the largest towns.
+Following this, authorities gradually returned to the north, providing basic services in the largest towns.
 Many remote areas still lack basic services, like healthcare and education.
 On top of this, conflicts have increased exponentially in the central and southern regions.

-Since the eruption of the conflict those who remained have faced violence, poverty and food insecurity, and the number of internally displaced people continues to increase.
-Over 420,000 people fled their homes in northern and central Mali in 2022 due to intercommunal clashes, a rise in armed groups and military operations.
-In addition, there are 61534 refugees as per December 2022.
-Humanitarian needs are staggering.
-The UN estimates that over 8.8 million people will need assistance in 2023.
+Since the eruption of the conflict, those who remained have faced violence, poverty and food insecurity, and the number of internally displaced people continues to increase.
+Over 391,000 people fled their homes in northern and central Mali in 2023 due to intercommunal clashes, a rise in armed groups and military operations.
+In addition, there are 85,484 refugees as per December 2023.
+The humanitarian needs are staggering.
+The UN estimates that over 7.1 million people will need assistance in 2024, although the humanitarian response plan is targeting only 4.1 million.